 For lunch, head over to the Orgasmic Falafel and have their delicious and beautiful falafels.
 It is a small place but the falafels are totally worth it.
 Try out their Falafel plate with humus, salsa and salad.

 After lunch, go for a walk to the Cape Byron Lighthouse.
-It is a 2.4 kilometres walk (one way) from the town centre.
-The walk is refreshing and is a popular walk around the area.
-It has views of the ocean and the lighthouse.
+The walk from CBD to the lighthouse is around 2.4 kilometres walk (one way) and is mostly along the coast.
+It is refreshing and a popular walk around the area.
+With spectacular views of the ocean and the lighthouse, the walk is totally worth doing.
 The Cape Byron Lighthouse is also a great place to see the whales and dolphins.

 Head to one of the massage centres and have a relaxing and therapeutic massage.
 It is worth ending the day with a lovely massage from a trained masseur.
 I had massages at multiple places, one was right on the Main beach, second was from Byron Bay massage clinic and the third was at a Thai massage centre next to the Success Thai restaurant.
 My favourite was at the Thai massage centre as it was value for money.